sukannyapurkayastha/DASP_report_template/README.md

   - `request_classifier`: includes the data (DISAPERE) and the scripts for binary classication for Review_Action Request vs. All and a multi class classification for the fine review actions
   - `review_to_theme`: includes scripts for mapping review sentences to themes
+  - `summary`: includes scripts for summary generation models.
+Specifically training of T5-large, BART-large and Llama2.
 ---

 #### **4.4 `attitude_classifier`**